ShTuran/CTFs/what I've learned.md

 `enum4linux -a 10.10.126.168 | tee enum4linux.log`

-- I have used 'ssh2john script' which I have never used it before.
+- I have used 'ssh2john script' which I have never used it before. ssh2john is a utility to convert the key-file into a txt-format that would be suitable for JtR to crack by comparing hashes

+`./ssh2john 'file_path_of_privkey' >   'hash.txt'`  based on that I find the passphrase